pyjarrett/programming-with-ada/source/clearing-the-air.rst

 .. note ::

-   The information here is for informational purposes only and not for the purpose of providing legal advice.
+   The information here is for educational purposes only and not for the purpose of providing legal advice.
 You should consult with a qualified and licensed legal professional prior to making any legal decisions.